 Most security camera firms recommend having a security camera trained at your front doors as most home intrusions happen here, and having the Doorbird plus a separate security camera manning the same area separately is redundant and costly.

-While the camera is one of the best you would find on a smart doorbell, the Doorbird really needs to upgrade its microphone and speaker as there are times when communication is difficult because of poor audio.
+While the doorbell camera is one of the best you would find on a smart doorbell, the Doorbird really needs to upgrade its microphone and speaker intercom as there are times when communication is difficult because of poor audio.

 While the Doorbird D101 promises meaningful integrations with other smart home components, you might have a hard time pairing your Doorbird with an IP camera network or other smart security products other than the ones mentioned above.
 And these products are usually niche security products.

 Ring Video Doorbellis one of the most popular Wi-Fi enabled doorbells available in the market today.
 And it presents a really great alternative to the Doorbird D101.
 For one, it is priced better (check this listing), significantly cheaper than the Doorbird.

 It is also very easy to install with everything you need already included in the package.
 It also has a 720 pixel HD camera, but for some reason the images have lower resolutions and lower picture quality than the Doorbird.

 It also uses up more upstream bandwidth (1,000 mbit per second vs. only 500 mbit/s

 Moreover, if you have an existing doorbell door station system on your front door and garage door, the Ring doorbell won’t be able to work with them.
 You can check out my full review of the Ring here.

 Yes, it is.
 The times when you are wondering who is in front of the door is finally over.
 This model uses wifi to display a photo of whoever is in front waiting for you to open, and that’s a really good investment especially if you have kids, and you want them to be safe when you are not at home.

 Unfortunately no. While there are some video doorbells that also record a video and you can watch it later, this one lacks this feature for sure.